rwdalpe/chef-testing-lab/README.md

      * is a file,
      * is a symlink,
-     * and is symlinked to the expected timezone file in /usr/share/zoneinfo Service ntpd
+     * and is symlinked to the expected timezone file in /usr/share/zoneinfo ntpd service
-     ✔  should be installed
-     ✔  should be enabled
+     ✔  should be installed and enabled

-Test Summary: 5 successful, 0 failures, 1 skipped
+Test Summary: 2 successful, 0 failures, 1 skipped
-       Finished verifying <default-centos6> (0m0.29s).
 ````

 which tells us that one of our tests isn't finished yet.